chrisdonahue/music-cocreation-tutorial/README.md

 #### Porting weights from PyTorch to TensorFlow.js

-At the end of Part 1, we exported our model weights from PyTorch to a format that TensorFlow.js can recognize.
-For convenience, we've also included a relevant snippet here:
+At the end of Part 1, we exported our model parameters from PyTorch to a format that TensorFlow.js can recognize.
+For convenience, we've also included the relevant snippet here:

 ```py
 import pathlib